panga-invocation-pod/panga-website/content/orientation.md

 These values reflect our theories of change:

   * Resilience through Collectivism: in the coming years and decades, local resilience will have real, on-the-ground benefits to people’s lives as we deal with the increasing effects of climate change.
-We believe that if we can experiment with multiple pluralistic collectives to manage basic resources this may contribute to greater local resilience by providing opportunities to practice the relational skills that will help us adapt to the impacts of climate change.
+We believe that if we can experiment with multiple pluralistic collectives to manage basic resources this may contribute to greater local resilience by providing opportunities to practice the relational skills that will help us adapt to climate-change driven disruptions to the current supply of basic needs (such as food, energy, and shelter) via private and/or public systems.
 Our interest in this theory of change reflects our values of remaining **grounded** in our local contexts and of cultivating resilience skills such as the web of **interdependent** trust-based relationships that have been repeatedly shown to underpin the sustainability of collective practices

   * Think globally, act locally: if we support an increase in the number of experimental ways of living more collectively in a particular area will have a noticeable impact on the Overton Window by modelling alternatives to the status quo and amplifying, and being amplified by, collective practices across the globe.
 These beliefs reflects our appreciation that the local and global are **interdependent** and our value for remaining **grounded** by our ability to impact our local conditions,  while cultivating a **pluralistic** appreciation for alternative strategies emerging within different conditions

   * Prefiguring Better Futures: if we experiment with collectively meeting the basic needs within our local areas, we can  explore multiple here-and-now implementations of our desired potential futures by supporting each other to explore diverse approaches to collectively governing commmon resources.
 This notion draws on the concept of 'Prefigurative Politics' - actions that contribute to political change through ‘the deliberate experimental implementation of desired future social relations and practices in the here-and-now’ (Boggs, 1977).
 While the term 'prefigurative politics' emerged from a particular set of activist and academic contexts, the Commons Library article [Prefigurative Politics in Practice](https://commonslibrary.org/prefigurative-politics-in-practice/) outlines how this concept has long been an important features of grassroots organising.
 This theory of change reflects our value in cultivating **pluralistic** visions of what potential better futures could be, and the value we place on the potential for **prefigurative** practices to contribute, along with other forms of activism, to us collectively reaching towards ever better yet-to-be-determined futures.

+---

 ## Participating in Panga
 For those who choose to become collaborators in future iterations of the Panga vision, we have seeded several participation avenues as a starting point: